Insatiable Djokovic ready for ultimate showdown with Alcaraz

 “I feel that the job is not finished until I lift the trophy.”

-Djokovic now stands one win away from equalling Roger Federer's men's record of eight Wimbledon titles and if he hoists the pineapple-topped gilded Challenge Cup on Sunday, he will draw level with Margaret Court's haul of 24 majors — an all-time record the Australian has held for 50 years.
+Djokovic stands one win away from equalling Roger Federer's men's record of eight Wimbledon titles and if he hoists the pineapple-topped gilded Challenge Cup on Sunday, he will draw level with Margaret Court's haul of 24 majors — a record the Australian has held for 50 years.

-Even at the age of 36, there is no sign that Djokovic's aura of invincibility is fading as the Serbian has won six of the last 10 slams.
+Even at 36, there is no sign of Djokovic's aura of invincibility fading as the Serbian has won six of the last 10 slams.

-Even though Alcaraz recently dethroned him from the top of the world rankings, Djokovic is still considered the man to beat and still has the power to demolish opponents as the 20-year-old Spaniard discovered during their Roland Garros semifinal.
+Even though Alcaraz recently dethroned him from the top of the world rankings, Djokovic is still considered the man to beat and still has the power to turn opponents into nervous wrecks as the 20-year-old Spaniard discovered during their Roland Garros semifinal.

 Alcaraz admitted that the stress and tension of facing Djokovic brought on the debilitating cramps that ruined his chances of winning that showdown just five weeks ago.